Create a Simple Modal Window from Scratch with Vanilla JavaScript

 QA Checklist (Keyboard, Screen Readers, Mobile)

-- ✅ Opens via button and returns focus to the trigger on close.
+- Opens from a button and returns focus to the trigger on close.

-- ✅ Traps focus (Tab/Shift+Tab) between first and last focusable elements.
+- Traps focus (Tab/Shift+Tab) between the first and last focusable elements.

-- ✅ Esc closes; clicking backdrop closes; close button has
+- Esc closes; clicking the backdrop closes; close button has a clear

 aria-label

-. - ✅ Reads a clear name/description via
+. - Reads a clear name and description via

 aria-labelledby

-. - ✅ Background content is inert (not keyboard-focusable) while open.
+. - Background content is inert (not keyboard-focusable) while the dialog is open.

-- ✅ No layout shift; dialog size is constrained on mobile.
+- No layout shift; dialog width is constrained on mobile to avoid overflow.

 FAQs